rdegges/rdegges-www/articles/2020/defensive-finance-in-a-downturn.md

 ![Relaxing Sketch][]

-Regardless of whether you've got an emergency fund or not, the next thing you'll want to do as part of your defensive financial plan is to reduce your lifestyle expenses.
+Regardless of whether you've got an emergency fund or not, the next thing you'll want to do as part of your defensive financial plan is reduce lifestyle expenses.

-Go through all the non-essential expenses you've made in the last month or so and figure out what you can safely cut back on.
+Go through all the non-essential expenses you've made in the last month or so and figure out where you can safely cut back.
 For example, if you were paying $500 a month for an expensive gym membership that you can no longer use during the coronavirus pandemic, now would be a good time to cancel or temporarily pause that membership.

 If you have subscriptions to Netflix, Hulu, Amazon Prime Video, and HBO, why not pick your favorite service and cancel the rest?
 In a downturn, flexibility is key.
 By reducing your expenses you are giving yourself the most possible options later on.